-Verdict: A Library for Compound LLM Judge Systems Open-source library for building compound LLM judge systems that enables building judges that achieve SOTA or near-SOTA performance on a wide variety of challenging automated evaluation tasks with no additional training. |
+Verdict: A Library for Compound LLM Judge Systems Open-source library for scaling inference-time compute of LLM-as-a-judge systems by constructing arbitrary reasoning trace shapes.
+We achieve SOTA or near-SOTA performance on a wide variety of challenging automated evaluation tasks with no additional training. |

 |